Seattle Assault Attorney

 Effective Assault Lawyer Serving the Greater Seattle Area

-In the event, you’re charged with Assault, or charged with any crime in Seattle, it can be a scary experience that might result in serious consequences that negatively impact you both personally and professionally.
+Have you been charged with Assault or DV in Seattle?
+In the event, you’re charged with Assault, or any other crime in Seattle, it can be a frightening experience that might result in serious consequences that negatively impact you both personally and professionally.
 Attorney Phil Weinberg is a Seattle Assault Attorney with over 25 years’ experience.
 He consistently obtains excellent results for his clients in and around Seattle, Washington.
-If you need effective legal representation for your Assault charge, call Phil at (425) 455-4784.
+If you need effective legal representation for your Assault charge, call Phil at (206) 624-1662.

 Experienced Seattle Criminal Defense Attorney

-If you’re looking for experienced and effective legal representation for an Assault or other criminal charges call (425) 455-4784 to schedule your free personalized case evaluation and defense overview.
-Of course, Attorney Phil Weinberg will be available to answer questions or meet in-person as he builds a defense plan tailored to your unique situation.
+If you’re looking for experienced and effective legal representation for an Assault or other criminal charge call (206) 624-1662 to schedule your free initial consultation.
+Attorney Phil Weinberg will create an intelligent winning defense plan tailored to your unique situation.

 About King County Courts & King County Arrests for Assault and Domestic Violence

 There are three courts in Seattle: Seattle Municipal Court, King County District Court – West Division, Seattle Courthouse and King County Superior court.
-The King County Jail system currently serves all three of these courts and has locations in downtown Seattle and in Kent, at the King County Regional Justice Center.
+The King County Jail system currently serves all three of these courts and has locations in downtown Seattle and in Kent, at the King County Regional Justice Center – Maleng Regional Justice Center.

 Seattle Municipal Court